Mitsubishi Steering Wheel Removal DIY

 - First, disconnect the battery and remove the airbag.
 Follow this guide here.

 - Use a 17mm socket and ratchet to remove the nut in the center of the steering wheel attached to the steering column.
-It is ideal to have someone hold the steering wheel while breaking the nut loose so excessive force won’t damage the steering locking mechanism.
+Having someone hold the steering wheel while breaking the nut loose is ideal so excessive force won’t damage the steering locking mechanism.

-- Carefully unplug the electrical connector from the back of the steering wheel, be sure not to move the steering angle sensor while doing this.
-It is important it stays in the same position or it will trigger fault codes and can cause various problems.
+- Carefully unplug the electrical connector from the back of the steering wheel, and be sure not to move the steering angle sensor.
+It must stay in the same position, or it will trigger fault codes and can cause various problems.

 - If replacing with a new steering wheel, transfer the marks to the spline of the steering wheel.
-Plug the electrical connector in, once again being careful not to move the steering angle sensor.
+Plug the electrical connector in, and be careful not to move the steering angle sensor.
 Line up the marking of the steering column’s splined shaft to the steering wheel and press the steering wheel back into place on the shaft.

-- Double-check that the steering wheel is lined up on the shaft correctly by its marks once it is fully on.
+- Once fully on, double-check that the steering wheel is correctly lined up on the shaft by its marks.
 If everything looks good, replace the nut.
-Torque to spec and preferably have someone hold the steering wheel from moving.
+Torque to spec, and preferably, have someone hold the steering wheel from moving.

-- Reverse the rest of the procedure, don’t forget to reconnect the battery, and start the vehicle.
-Make sure there are no diagnostic trouble codes triggering any malfunction indicator lights on the dash.
+- Reverse the rest of the procedure, reconnect the battery, and start the vehicle.
+Ensure no diagnostic trouble codes trigger any malfunction indicator lights on the dash.
 You are done!

 My steering wheel buttons and horn are not working, what is wrong?

-If multiple things are not working on the steering wheel, it is a good chance the clock spring that powers everything in the wheel is not working.
-It could also be the wiring leading to the clock spring, start with troubleshooting and diagnosing the clockspring.
+If multiple things are not working on the steering wheel, there is a good chance the clock spring that powers everything in the wheel is not working.
+It could also be the wiring leading to the clock spring, starting with troubleshooting and diagnosing it.
 A guide on removing and replacing the clock spring can be seen here.

 Do I need a steering wheel puller to get my steering wheel off?